cms636/cms636.github.io/_posts/2018-10-23-sortinghat-mit-edu.md

 ### The MIT Sorting Hat
 Leave your important decisions in life to the pros.

-Details found in this Google Slide: https://docs.google.com/presentation/d/1Rh4dOHQ4hThehRyZ63exJcSgOmjZxHwDUYCtfrVNzeI/edit?usp=sharing
+Details can be found in [this Google Slide](https://docs.google.com/presentation/d/1Rh4dOHQ4hThehRyZ63exJcSgOmjZxHwDUYCtfrVNzeI/edit?usp=sharing)